Preston-D/102_webdrive_instructions/README.md

 Follow the steps in this section if you are trying to upload files from your personal computer while **not** connected to the university wifi.

+> [!IMPORTANT]
+> If you are connected to the university wifi, you may skip step 1.

 1. Connect to the internet through the university VPN.

    1. In a browser open the CS support documentation. <https://support.cs.wwu.edu/home/access/wwu_vpn/index.html>.